 More adults are welcome to come, although if there are large numbers of adults they may need to wait outside some of the smaller classrooms.
 Please make sure parents and other adults are aware of good behavior during the field trip (set a good example to the students by paying attention, no talking on cell phones during the program, etc.) and are prepared to dress for the weather and hike on the trails if outdoor experiences are included in your program.

 We recommend scheduling your program so that your students eat lunch near their regular time.
 Field trips can work up an appetite, and hungry students can have difficulty focusing on their program topic!
 Use of an outdoor shelter for lunch is included with your program fee.
 Please let us know at the time of registration if you would like to reserve a shelter for your group:

-The Earth Discovery Center has an Octagon Shelter just outside the parking lot with picnic tables for up to 100 students (there are several other picnic tables in the area as well, or you can bring tarps and blankets for additional places for students).
+Earth Discovery Center Shelter is located a short walk from the parking lot with picnic tables for up to 100 students (there are several other picnic tables in the area as well, or you can bring tarps and blankets for additional places for students).
 Restrooms are available nearby at the EDC; however, there is no playground within walking distance.

 Mount Pleasant Picnic Area is also available for groups with registered programs at the EDC, and has three large covered shelters and plenty of picnic tables, a playground, and a Port-O-Let type restroom facility.
 Mount Pleasant is not within practical hiking distance for most groups, so you will need to have bus or car transportation for your group to and from the picnic site.
 If you are taking a lunch break during your program, we recommend allowing 60 minutes for lunch to allow for travel time to and from the shelter.